mongodb/winkerberos/README.rst

         # OPTIONAL - Get Channel Bindings Struct to bind the TLS
         # channel to Kerberos Credentials.
 This is known as extended
         # protection in Microsoft.
 If this step isn't done then
-        # no bindings are done
+        # no bindings are sent as per the normal process
         # RFC5929 - Channel Bindings for TLS
         channel_bindings = get_channel_binding_struct(response)